corelan/mona3/README.md

 **Still running Windows 7 somewhere?**

+Begin by installing Python 2.7.18.

-Install Python 2.7.18 yourself first, and then run the `CorelanWin7VMinstall.py` python script from [the CorelanTraining repo](https://github.com/corelan/CorelanTraining) to install all required components to run `mona` on Windows 7.
+Next, download a copy of the `CorelanWin7VMinstall.py` python script from [the CorelanTraining repo](https://github.com/corelan/CorelanTraining) and run it from an administrator command prompt.

+This will install all required components to run `mona` on Windows 7.

 ---